cristidrg/Sample-SPA-Project/README.md

     You click on the third filter and the dropdown shows with values Values are enabled only if they produce more than 0 results, otherwise they are disabled/not clickable/grayed out

+- Consistency check for null value in database, different values are currently used across fields to indicate nothingness

+- Field used to query information about graduate school has values like:
+  'Harvard University - continuing university', the latter part is irelevant.
+Other examples would be 'xxx university - master's programme'

 - Mobile UI is not ready and it's not accounted towards total